SHUTCM-tcme/AMA/README.md

 Client: Windows 11/10/8/7/XP or MacOS or Ubuntu with Chrome or Firefox

+### How to run this software

+Clone this repository and upload all the files and folders to your own server, then visit it with web browser of your clients.

 ### Login

 Input the username and password to login AMA.